AI4EPS/EPS88_PyEarth/docs/lectures/00_introduction_python101.md

 ---

 # PyEarth: A Python Introduction to Earth Science

-## Class 1: Introduction && Python 101
+## Lecture 1: Introduction && Python 101

 ---